re-utils/safe-throw/README.md

-A safe error handling API.
+A safe error handling API that doesn't affect performance.